corda/corda/docs/source/tutorial-clientrpc-api.rst

     :start-after: START 6
     :end-before: END 6

 We utilise several RPC functions here to query things like the notaries in the node cluster or our own vault.
+These RPC functions also return ``Observable`` objects so that the node can send us updated values.
+However, we don't need updates here and so we mark these observables as ``notUsed``.
+(As a rule, you should always either subscribe to an ``Observable`` or mark it as not used.
+Failing to do this will leak resources in the node.)

 Then in a loop we generate randomly either an Issue, a Pay or an Exit transaction.